Tandoori Chicken - an iconic restaurant style smoky grilled chicken appetizer dish. It's authentic, easy and the best.

 - Gluten free.

-- Exactly like that of restaurants or Dhabas.
+- Exactly like that of Indian restaurants or Dhabas.

-- Can easily be made in Clay over (tandoor), in Oven, on a gas stove in pan, in air fryer, Instant pot or Mealthy multipot and crisp lid.
+- Can easily be made in clay tandoor, in oven, on a gas stove in pan, in air fryer, Instant pot or Mealthy multipot.

 Traditionally and ideally, the best chicken cut to go for is the whole chicken legs (chicken drumsticks with thigh).

 Do you know why?
 Because, that cut of chicken meat has higher fat content making it juicy, moist and more flavourful.